What you’ll learn reading this article:

 Don’t be fooled.
 That’s no excuse.
 In Indiana, you’re able to be compensated for aggravations of preexisting injuries.
 An insurance company can’t avoid your claim simply by stating that you have a preexisting condition.

 Get in touch with your doctor to determine whether what you’re suffering from is an aggravation of your preexisting injury as a result of the accident.
-Work with your Indianapolis car accident attorney to stand up to the insurance company and meet their challenges at every turn.
+Work with your Indianapolis car accident attorney to understand Indiana’s personal injury laws and to stand up to the insurance company and meet their challenges at every turn.

 Poynter & Bucheri Accident Recovery – Indianapolis Personal Injury Attorneys